sourcemeta/website/content/licensing/index.markdown

 possible without funding.{{</lead>}}

-Our approach to licensing is for our software to be *free for open-source, non-profit, academia, goverment, or personal use*.
+Our approach to licensing is for our software to be *free for open-source, non-profit, research, or personal use*.
 However, to ensure the sustainability of our projects, exploiting our core technology advancements to power for-profit proprietary products requires giving back.

 That's why the software we produce is typically published under the [AGPL-3.0](https://www.gnu.org/licenses/agpl-3.0.en.html) copy-left license.